Pregnancy: Week 26

 As your uterus expands and your baby rapidly packs on those layers of fat, you may start to notice some rib pain.
 Your expanding uterus pushes your rib cage outward.
 As a result, you may notice rib pain or discomfort, especially if you are more petite, or if you're carrying twins or multiples.

 Rib pain during pregnancy tends to be worse if you have a very active baby that kicks a lot, or if your baby's in the breech position (with his or her head pushing against your rib cage and diaphragm).
-It is very common in the third trimester of pregnancy, as you continue to gain weight.

 Although there is not much you can do about rib pain, you may want to move around, instead of sitting down, until you find a position that is most comfortable for you.